notCroptu/LP1Proj01/README.md

 * Mariana - have an array for the board where we place the pieces, and is read in a for when we want to check is the piece is in use
 #### Ai Code
 * ChatGPT
-  * "in c# how do i create and add an object to an array"
+  * in c# how do i create and add an object to an array"

         ```
         // Create a list to hold your objects
         List<MyObject> objectList = new List<MyObject>();